wq2012/SpeakerRecognitionFromScratch/README.md

 * Data: We are only using a small subset of LibriSpeech clean, this is very simple data, and with very few speakers.
 Also, no data augmentation is used.
 * Feature: We are simply using default params of MFCC in librosa.
-* Model: We are simply using 3 layers of uni-directional LSTM.
+* Model: We are simply using 3 layers of LSTM.
 * Loss: We are using a simple triplet loss.
 * Efficiency: Code is written for simplicity and readability, not really for efficiency.
-Multi-processing and multi-threading are not used.

 Good news is that at least we have a system working end-to-end.
 It hooks up with data, extracts features, defines a neural network, trains the network, and evaluates it, all successfully.